SpagoBILabs/SpagoBI/doc/user/JS/README.md

 <a name="Sbi.sdk.api.injectQbe"></a>
 ##### api.injectQbe(config)
 It calls [getQbeHtml](#Sbi.sdk.api.getQbeHtml) and inject the generated iFrame inside a specified tag.
-If the target tag is not specified in config variable, it chooses the <body> tag as default.config is an object that must contain datasetLabel and iframe, an object containing the style, height and width of the iframe where the worksheet and qbe will be rendered (height and width can also be put outside the iframe object).
+If the target tag is not specified in config variable, it chooses the <body> tag as default.config is an object that must contain datasetLabel and iframe, an object containing the style, height and width of the iframe where the Qbe designer will be rendered (height and width can also be put outside the iframe object).

 **Kind**: static method of <code>[api](#Sbi.sdk.api)</code>